 The Project Management Body of Knowledge defines requirement as “a condition or capability that is required to be present in a product, service, or result to satisfy a contract or other formally imposed specification.”

 Karl Wiegers — author of Software Requirements — shared this definition: “Requirements are a specification of what should be implemented.
 They are descriptions of how the system should behave, or of a system property or attribute.”

 Part of the confusion concerning requirements is that there are different types.
-It is wise to distinguish requirements such as:
+The PMBOK 6th Edition classifies requirements as follows:

 Be sure to include the definitions you use in your requirements management plan.